larryknaebelobsidian/kingdom/Proposition 4. The literal, grammatical interpretation of the Scriptures must (connected with the figurative, tropical, or rhetorical) be observed in order to obtain a correct understanding of this kingdom..md

 > Let the reader consider that the grammatical interpretation was for ages *the only one* used; and can a reason be given why it should suddenly be abandoned for another?
 > p.
 49 Vol. 1 Prop.
 4 Obs.
 2

+> God appeals to the literalness of His Word, as affording proof that each part shall find in due time its mate.
+His veracity and power are staked on a literal fulfilment.
+> p.
+50 Vol. 1 Prop.
+4 Obs.
+2

+> It is the most reasonable to anticipate, that a principle of interpretation once universally held and for ages applied, would not undergo a reversal without a plain direction from God authorizing it to be made.
+> p.
+50 Vol. 1 Prop.
+4 Obs.
+2